fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 | **Lounges**           | Access to over 1,000 lounges worldwide | Access to over 750 lounges worldwide |
 | **Major Hubs**        | Chicago, Frankfurt, Singapore, Tokyo-Narita | Amsterdam, Atlanta, Paris-CDG, Seoul-Incheon |

 ## SAS in SkyTeam: The Bright Side {#sas-in-skyteam}

 ### 1. Heavy investment from Air France-KLM

 As Air France-KLM is getting a stake in SAS, their investment has the potential to provide several benefits to the Scandinavian airline, including increased financial stability, expanded network and connectivity, shared expertise and resources, and increased competitiveness.
 On top of that, Air France-KLM is known for its high-quality customer service and excellent staff training.

-### 2. SkyTeam is strong in North America, Europe, and Latin America
+### 2. North America Still Strong With Delta Air Lines And Aeroméxico

-SkyTeam's founding members, Delta Air Lines and Air France-KLM, are both major airlines in these regions.
-SkyTeam also has strong partnerships with other airlines in North America and Europe, such as Aeroméxico, ITA Airways, and Virgin Atlantic.
+SkyTeam's founding members, Delta Air Lines and Aeroméxico are both major airlines in these regions that boasts an extensive global network, connecting travelers to over 300 destinations across 50 countries.
+Delta's modern fleet, featuring state-of-the-art aircraft like the Airbus A350 and Boeing 787 Dreamliner, ensures a comfortable and enjoyable flying experience.

+With SkyPriority, frequent flyers get complimentary upgrades, priority boarding, and access to exclusive lounges.
+Recognized for its excellent customer service, Delta consistently ranks among the top airlines in customer satisfaction surveys.

 ### 3. An Open Door To Brazil